lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/deferred-init.md

 ## Exercícios

-1. What happens if you specify the input dimensions to the first layer but not to subsequent layers?
-Do you get immediate initialization?
-2. What happens if you specify mismatching dimensions?
-3. What would you need to do if you have input of varying dimensionality?
-Hint: look at the parameter tying.

 1. O que acontece se você especificar as dimensões de entrada para a primeira camada, mas não para as camadas subsequentes?
 Você consegue inicialização imediata?
 1. O que acontece se você especificar dimensões incompatíveis?
 1. O que você precisa fazer se tiver dados de dimensionalidade variável?
 Dica: observe a vinculação de parâmetros.